chenyaoBOY/document/README.md

 # document
-This is my document repository priavte
+This is my document repository private